AndyCatlow/artistportfolio/README.md

 # artistportfolio
-A draft portfolio site for paintings
+A draft portfolio site for paintings.
+The actual site is hosted on netlify at davidcatlow.art which allows netlify to handle form submissions.